 Temperamental with other dogs and children

 Where to Adopt or Buy a Yorkshire Terrier

-If you think you'd like to adopt an Yorkshire terrier, start by contacting one of the following reputable associations:
+If you think you'd like to adopt a Yorkshire terrier, start by contacting one of the following reputable associations:

 These organizations will be able to provide guidance and options for adoption.
-If you aren't certain the breed is right for you, you may be able to try foster care to test if a Yorkie is a good fit for your home.
+If you aren't certain the breed is right for you, try fostering to test if a Yorkie is a good fit for your home.

 More Dog Breeds and Further Research

 As with any breed, if you think the Yorkshire terrier is right for you, be sure to do plenty of research before obtaining one.
 Talk to other Yorkshire terrier owners, reputable breeders, and rescue groups to learn more.